DHuckaby/dhuckaby.github.io/docs/projects/2024-09-17-mangaloid.md

 I wrote out my initial draft of the queue implementation, and got to work recreating my web scraper in Kotlin using Ktor and JSoup.
 Getting the existing api contract up and running using Ktor was really simple, even though it was my first time using the framework.
 I have used JSoup before, but not with the level of detail needed for this project.
 In the end, css queries were the MVP and serve as the backbone of the project.

-I ended up writing three different Daemon implementations.
+I ended up writing three different Daemon (request handler) implementations.
 The first one was for Flaresolverr, the second was for MITM proxy, and lastly an Android client for proxying manually if things ever broke.
 I have some other options as well that I might try, a browser plugin could be nice for example.
 The idea around this framework is I should be able to adapt it to pretty much any tool if needed to ensure it keeps on working as intended.
 ### Final thoughts
 So far this latest iteration of Mangaloid is stable and from my perspective maintainable.
 Time will tell if that holds true.
 I'll learn eventually if some of my gambles with things like Komga were worth it.
 Worst cast I can always write my own extension, but that is a problem for future me.